nartgnoh/BeeBot.py/README.md

 <!-- Using the number of the process (the pid), kill the process (in this example, the pid=1224) -->
 $ kill -9 1224
 ```
+* Once the bot is up and running, go through the admin commands and reset each one in discord

 * ## Authors

 * Hong Tran [@nartgnoh](https://github.com/nartgnoh)